-First of all, I should mention that I am not a radiation expert, and have gathered this information via the internet, with some feedback here and there.
-I also received feedback from experts in the field.
-All this in an attempt to understand the medical treatment with RAI that I have undergone in a logical context and to be able to present it to other laymen.
-The content of this article may therefore be corrected, or new information can be added in the future.
+First of all, I should mention that I am not a radiation expert, and have gathered this information via the internet.
+This in an attempt to understand the medical treatment with RAI that I have undergone in a logical context.
+I also wanted to present this topic to other laymen in easy to understand language.
+The content of this article may however be corrected, or new information can be added in the future.

 Radium